Landscaping A Better Future

 http://firsthomeproject.com.au

-The aim is to provide functional and emotional support to refugees granted permanent residency, but facing many challenges including an absence of previous, Australian rental references, as well as other barriers to social and cultural integration.
+The aim of this project is to provide functional and emotional support for these, and other barriers to social and cultural integration.

 Banks refused the couple’s home loan application as it didn’t fit into the required boxes.
 But thinking outside the box, and creative solutions to complex problems, are what Deep Green Landscaping likes to see.